adonisjs/legacy-docs/3.0/lucid.md

 - Database
 ---

-Active Record is a pattern (not a language or tool).
+Lucid is an effective implementation of Active Record.
+Active Record itself is a pattern (not a language or tool).
 It helps you in reading and manipulating SQL data as objects and add domain logic to that data.

-Lucid is an effective implementation of Active Record.
-Which means you can manipulate SQL data as pure Javascript objects.

 ## Introduction